theo-m/theo-m.github.io/index.md

 ---
 {: #smallruler}

+**2018-07:** research internship on conditioned dialog models at Facebook AI Research (FAIR) Paris.
-**2017-10:** actively looking for informations regarding potential PhD tutors in Europe on grounded linguistic modelling.
+**2017-10:** actively looking for PhD tutors in Europe on grounded linguistic modelling.
 **2017-09:** back in France after a 5 month internship in Montréal.

 ---